 But, where and how do you construct a timeline?
 Here are six ideas.

-- Use Simile Timeline, an online service developed at MIT.
+- Use Timeline, an online service developed at Northwestern University.
 If you are familiar with creating xml-files, you will be able to construct an elegant, dynamic and scroll:able timeline which can be embedded in your intranet.
-You will find Simile Timeline here.
+You will find Timeline here.

 - Add anything that is happening in the months to come in a single Excel-spreadsheet.
 If you type one event per row, it will be easy to construct a Gantt chart out of the information.
 Allow one set of columns to the right to represent for instance a few weeks to come, and fill the cells with information about what is happening when and for how long so that all planned future events are made explicitly clear to you.